Denis86728/cypressQAFrameworkBDD/README.md

 Provide support for DB testing

 Getting started:
-1. npm install - install all t.he dependencies
+1. npm install - install all the dependencies
 2. All the command scripts can be found in cypress.configs.js
-3. In order to open the cypress modal run --npm run cy:open--
+3. To open the cypress modal run --npm run cy:open--
 4. POM is used as a design pattern.
 All web elements are stored in /cypress/page-objects folder.
-The elements are encapsulated in methods where the classes with methods are imported into test files
+The components are encapsulated in methods where the classes with methods are imported into test files
 5. Those are the details for FE tests.
-Support for BE will be added in the near future
+Support for BE will be added soon

 Support for mobile testing:
 1. In order to run the mobile mock test you will need to have installed: Android Studio and Appium Server